Center-for-Space-Engineering/ground_station/README.md

 ![class structure](ground_station_sserver.png)

 ## `Server`
-This class handles all incoming request and routes them to `cmd` returns any html that `cmd` returns to the server.
+This class handles all incoming request and routes them to `cmd_inter` returns the html page and what ever `cmd_inter` returns to the webpage.

 ### functions:
 1. `__init__ `: this is pythons constructor.
 It builds the basic varibles needed for the class.
+2. `setup_routes`: this sets up and get rounts that can be requested.

-2. `run` : this function starts the server.
+3. `run` : this function starts the server.
 It request the port and if it can access it then it starts the server up.

-3. `do_get` : any request that comes into the server gets routed though this function.
-Then it handles writing any html back to the requester.
+4. Other functions not listed: These functions are call backs that tie into the get requests.
+Basically when the users makes a git request one these function is called.

+## `Server_messaage_handler`
+This class handles all interal messaging to the server.
+The server has a very high load, so this class handles collecting and storing messages to the server class.

+### functions:
+1. `write_` or `report`: These functions are requested by other threads.
+They take a messages and store it for the server.
+2. `get_`: These functions are called by the server and return the stored messages.

-## `Cmd`
+## `cmd_inter`
 This class handles any incoming commands.
 It has one very important varible and 3 member functions.

 ### Varibles: